memiiso/debezium-server-iceberg/blog1.md

 ### Extending Debezium Server with custom sink
-debezium-server-iceberg  adds custom sink to Debezium server quarkus application [link here], with custom sink received realtime json events converted to iceberg rows and processed using iceberg api received rows are either appended or updated target table using iceberg api, since iceberg supports many cloud storage its eaily porrible to configure destination which could be any of hadoop storage cloud storage location, consumed events are added to destination table as parquet files
+debezium-server-iceberg  adds custom sink to Debezium server quarkus application [link here], with custom sink received realtime json events converted to iceberg rows and processed using iceberg API received rows are either appended or updated to destination iceberg table as Parquet files, since iceberg supports many cloud storage its easily possible to configure destination which could be any of hadoop storage cloud storage location. with debezium-server-iceberg its easily possible to replicate your RDBMS to cloud storage

 # update, append
+V 0.12 iceberg
+retain deletes as soft delete!
+# wait delay batch size

+wait by reading debezium metrics! another great feature of debezium
 # destination, iceberg catalog

-# wait delay batch size

 @Contribution

 thanks to two projects